qBraid/qBraid/docs/sdk/programs.rst

 Transpiler
 -----------

-Now, we can use the ``qbraid.programs.QuantumProgram.transpile`` method to convert to wrapped circuit into any other supported program type.
-Simply pass in the name of the target package from one of ``qbraid.programs.QPROGRAM_LIBS``.
+Now, we can use the ``qbraid.transpiler.transpile`` function to convert to a quantum program into any other supported program type.
+Simply pass in the name of the target package from one of ``qbraid.programs.QPROGRAM_ALIASES``.
 For example, use input "braket" to return a ``braket.circuits.Circuit``:

 .. code-block:: python

-    >>> braket_circuit = qprogram.transpile("braket")
+    >>> braket_circuit = transpile(qiskit_circuit, "braket")
     >>> print(braket_circuit)
     T  : |0|1|